geckom/smartcharge-predictor/README.md

 - Training occurs in the background every 24 hours (only if learn_from_history is enabled)
 - Manual retraining available via service call (requires learn_from_history to be enabled)
 - Training compares all three models (LinearRegression, RandomForest, Empirical) and selects the best

+## Use Cases

+- **Power control automations**:
+  - Turn off a charger or smart plug automatically when the device is predicted to reach 100%
+  - Pause charging when the predicted full charge time falls within off-peak windows

+- **Smart notifications**:
+  - Notify when it is a good time to start charging so the device reaches 100% by the time you leave for work or go to bed
+  - Alert if charging is slower than expected (e.g., poor cable, low-power adapter, high temperature)

+- **Energy and battery health**:
+  - Avoid holding the battery at 100% overnight by predicting completion time and stopping earlier
+  - Track charging performance over time to detect degradation or environment-related slowdowns

 ## Lovelace Card Example